Yacht Wrapping Bible (eBook) - The Ultimate Guide to Yacht Wrapping by LuxWrap®

 Large brands have often shown inconsistent quality and varying durability across different colours, while certain lesser-known manufacturers have, in our experience (as pictured above), demonstrated superior performance crossing oceans multiple times.

 It must also be understood that vinyl is not as durable as paint.
-As we have always said, vinyl complements paint—it does not replace it.
+As we have always said, vinyl complements paint — it does not replace it.
 Setting expectations with this in mind is vital.

-Hulls Below 20 Meters
+Hulls Below 20 Metres

 “Owners of smaller yachts often choose wrapping as a cost-effective alternative to painting.”

-Sometimes it is for styling—a particular colour that can be reversed at resale.
+Sometimes it is for styling — a particular colour that can be reversed at resale.
 Other times it is simply because a full repaint or gelcoat is not worth the investment, but they still want the yacht to look attractive until sold.

-"Custom built GTB receiving satin brown/gold wrap, indoors with scissor lift."
+“Custom-built GTB receiving satin brown/gold wrap, indoors with scissor lift.”

 Vessels up to 20m are typically wrapped on hard standing, with installers using fixed scaffolding erected by the yard or scissor lifts.
 Our preference is always lifts, as they enable more efficient working, though some may prefer scaffolding.